DouglasUrner/GDP1-Unit-1/docs/mda/house-rules.md

 [Snakes and Ladders](https://en.wikipedia.org/wiki/Snakes_and_Ladders) is an ancient game of chance from India.
+It was brought to England during the Imperial Age.
 It was introduced into the US in 1943 as *Chutes and Ladders* by Milton Bradley.

 ![Snakes and Ladders board from 19th century India](https://upload.wikimedia.org/wikipedia/commons/thumb/a/a7/Snakes_and_Ladders.jpg/498px-Snakes_and_Ladders.jpg)